tonila/realtime-resource/README.md

 ### Getting Started ###

-Clone the repo and run
+Clone the repo and start server by runing the following:

 ```
 npm install